Stomach disease: Gastritis

 In the stomach there is a slight balance between acid and the wall lining which is protected by mucus.
 When this mucus lining is disrupted for whatever reason, signs and symptoms of acidity result.
 This may result in upper abdominal pain, indigestion, loss of appetite, nausea, vomiting and heartburn.
 When the condition is allowed to progress, the pain may become continuous; blood may start to leak and be seen in the stools.
 If the bleeding is rapid and of adequate volume it may even result in vomiting of bright red blood (hematemesis).
 When the acidity is uncontrolled, it can even cause severe blood loss (anemia) or lead to perforation (hole) in the stomach which is a surgical emergency.
 In many individuals, the progressive bleeding from an ulcer mixes with the feces and presents as black stools.
 Presence of blood in stools is often the first sign that there is a problem in the stomach.

 Gastroparesis

 Another very common long-term problem which is now more appreciated is gastroparesis.
 Gastroparesis affects millions of individuals and is often never suspected and most patients have a delay in diagnosis.
-Basically in gastroparesis, the stomach motility disappears and food remains stagnant in the stomach.
-The most common cause of gastroparesis is diabetes but it can also occur from a blockage at the distal end of stomach, a cancer or a stroke.
-Symptoms of gastroparesis includes abdominal pain, fullness, bloating, nausea, vomiting after eating food, loss of appetite and feeling of fullness after eating small amounts of food.
+In gastroparesis, the stomach motility disappears and food remains stagnant in the stomach.
+The most common cause of gastroparesis is diabetes, but it can also occur from a blockage at the distal end of stomach, a cancer, or a stroke.
+Symptoms of gastroparesis includes abdominal pain, fullness, bloating, nausea, vomiting after eating food, loss of appetite, and feeling of fullness after eating small amounts of food.